 How do you calculate link juice?

 There are multiple metrics available to calculate link equity of the websites – of your as well as others.
 The algorithm that is being used by Google to calculate link equity is Google PageRank.

 However, Google PageRank data is no longer available to the public.
-So many SEO tools now publish their link equity data separately tools like Majestic Trust Flow and Majestic Citation Flow, Moz Domain Authority, etc. They are valuable and gives you accurate results.
+So many SEO tools now publish their link equity data separately tools like Majestic Trust Flow and Majestic Citation Flow, Moz Domain Authority, etc. They are valuable and give you accurate results.

 The link Juice Killer – Google Penguin update

 In April 2012 Google rolled out the Penguin update, as a measure against the webspam, it is also being called “webspam update” or ” bad SEO update”.

 The main goal behind the update of this series of Google updates was to relegate unjustly ranking websites from the Google search results.
 Those who are engaged in doing keyword stuffing, link schemes or cloaking, etc. could expect their websites to be punished.

 With its new webmasters’ guidelines, Google sets out clear rules that webmasters are to uphold for avoiding using spam measures and punishments.

 With the introduction of the Penguin 1.0 update and the subsequent changes up to Penguin 4.0 in 2016.
 Links that were considered a real link recommendation before the update and passed on link juice, were being devalued and were even given a negative value.

 In Germany, almost 3% of all search queries, particularly on Google’s first page, were affected by the invisible area of the update.
 What had previously still been a positive link then become a major source of danger for websites, which means the webmasters had to get rid of these dangerous links by link dismantling.